-- Once the trim parts in place, lightly pull the rubber seal so it is properly overlapping each plastic part.
+- Once the trim parts are in place, lightly pull the rubber seal so it is properly overlapping each plastic part.

 - Leave an extra 3 feet of wire to where it connects with the speaker and cut off any excess including the solid wire.
 I stripped the two conductors and wicked solder to each one (optional).
 Connect the wires to the speaker.
 The gray/black conductor goes to the minus terminal, and the blue conductor goes to the positive terminal.

 - The speaker is quite heavy and will shift around while braking or hitting bumps if not secured.
-I was unwilling to drill holes and mount it in a conventional way.
+I was unwilling to drill holes and mount them in a conventional way.
 I made templates for the uneven floor and was planning to make closed-cell foam brackets, but a friend suggested inflating a bag under the speaker.
 This turned out to be a great solution.
 Position the speaker under the rear and side lips.
 I used a new 18×8.5/950 inter tube placed under the bottom and back.
-Position the stem to the back, top.
+Position the stem to the back, and top.
 Partly inflate the tube to push securely against the lip.
-I only needed about 8 psi to do the job, but be careful not to over inflate.
+I only needed about 8 psi to do the job, but be careful not to over-inflate.
 It is now quite secure and locked into place.
 While not beautiful, it saves a huge amount of work.
 If you don’t like the look, a small cover could be made over the back to hide the intertube.
 Since this is not visible unless you open the well, I didn’t see the need for an extra cover.

 - Optional – Add a service label to help Tesla in the event service needs to remove the speaker.

 Continued in Part 2: Running Wires Through the Firewall…